Nichole Ayres, DSW, LICSW

 Nichole Ayres is the Clinic Director at The Steven A. Cohen Military Family Clinic at Valley Cities, located in Lakewood and serving the Tacoma area.
 Ayres oversees all clinical operations at the Cohen Clinic while following Evidence-based Practice guidelines through treatment.
 She brings more than eight years of experience to the clinic, with a special focus on the treatment of trauma, including post-traumatic stress disorder (PTSD), complex trauma and anxiety.
-A military spouse of nearly 10 years, Ayres’ is also local resident of the area.
+A military spouse of nearly 10 years, Ayres’ is also a local resident of the area.

 Alicia grew up in the Tacoma-area, graduated from Stadium High School and participated in the Navy Junior ROTC program.